IVRPowers/blog/content/post/technologies/videortc-safari11.md

 **Interactive Powers is proud to announce [Video RTC](http://blog.ivrpowers.com/post/products/video-rtc/) support for Safari 11 over MacOS and iOS**.
 It was a demand from all the market for a long time, know it becomes a reality past week.
 Safari 11 works fine on the basis of [WebRTC](http://blog.ivrpowers.com/post/technologies/what-is-webrtc/) to allow Apple users community to connect most features but with some specific web browser limitations that we will comment shortly...

-We are please to share in advance some screenshots of our Video RTC 3.0 preview running a[SPLIT](http://blog.ivrpowers.com/post/technologies/what-is-split/) connection with **Safari 11** over H.264 compare to **Chrome 61** running with the same codec instead of VP8.
+We are please to share in advance some screenshots of our Video RTC 2.2-3.0 preview running a [SPLIT](http://blog.ivrpowers.com/post/technologies/what-is-split/) connection with **Safari 11** over H.264 compare to **Chrome 61** running with the same codec instead of VP8.
 For the [Pop-up Agent](http://blog.ivrpowers.com/post/products/video-rtc-pop-up-agent/) side no significant changes are required.

 ##	Video RTC · Safari 11